 National and Local Terms and Conditions of Employment

 Satisfactory completion of between 1 and 5 days in one of our schools (this will depend on your experience)

 The purpose of the additional days in school is to ensure that following the School Direct Programme (Salaried) with us is the right decision for both the candidate and the Consortium.
 It is also an opportunity for the Consortium to gain information about the candidate to inform the initial needs analysis and the setting of pre-course tasks.

 We run information sessions to support applicants.
 Please check in our News & events section.

 Trainee teachers will be employed by their placement school on a minimum of Point 1 on the Unqualified Teacher Scale.
-This is likely to be around £20,000 (but may be different, depending on the location of the school).
+Please see Teachers’ Salaries

 Financial support isn’t available for this course because it comes with a salary.